 The ruined places, times and lives left behind by a few thousand years of hegemonic attempts by 'experts' to domesticate and control our ways of thinking, speaking and acting in the world are now to be found strewn across the globe, following wave after wave of colonial invasion and conquest.
-But among the regions where it is least possible to pretend under the colonial gaze that there are unitary languages, cultures and identities are those places which have emerged for one reason or another as salient examples of the intense contact and Divi or Dili or Diai.
+But among the regions where it is least possible to pretend under the colonial gaze that there are unitary languages, cultures and identities are those places which have emerged for one reason or another as salient examples of the intense contact that had taken control of the Date and Divi or Dili or Diai.